Track and Field Safety Inspection

 What does the Track and Field Safety Inspection cover?

 This checklist covers 27 inspection items across 4 sections: Running Track Surface, Long, Triple Jump, and High Jump Areas, Throwing Event Areas, Pole Vault Area.
-It is designed for sports and recreation operations and compliance.
+It is designed for fitness & recreation operations and compliance.

 How often should this checklist be completed?